- League Titles 1994, 1995, 1997, 2007, 2009, 2010, 2012, 2014, 2015, 2016, 2017, 2018, 2019

 - ÖFB-Cup 2012, 2014, 2015, 2016, 2017, 2019, 2020

 From 1933 to today

-Twelve-time Austrian champions and five-times Austrian cup winners, FC Red Bull Salzburg are a football club from Wals near Salzburg.
+Thirteen-time Austrian champions and seven-times Austrian cup winners, FC Red Bull Salzburg are a football club from Wals near Salzburg.
 The club plays in the Austrian top flight (Bundesliga) with its home matches at the Red Bull Arena.
 Here is an overview of the most important milestones and events in the history of FC Red Bull Salzburg from 1933 to today.

 - 2017/2018: Once again FC Red Bull Salzburg entered the history books with a spectacular season that included a record total of 62 competitive matches!
 For the fifth time in a row, the Red Bulls lifted the league title - thanks to a new points record of 83 points.
 They also made a major breakthrough in European football.
 After a sensational group stage win ahead of Olympique de Marseille, Konyaspor and Vitòria Guimaraes, Salzburg went on to face Real Sociedad, Borussia Dortmund and Lazio in the knockout rounds – and sent them all out with great performances.
 Marco Rose's team deservedly made it all the way to the semi-final, in which the Bulls suffered the narrowest of defeats against Olympique de Marseille.